Robustness through Data Augmentation Loss Consistency: Details on training robust neural networks

-For all algorithms reported in \Cref{tab:robust_nn_results}, we use Pre-Activation ResNet-18 \citep{he2016identity}, with a last-layer output size of 10 as the classification model.
+For all algorithms reported in \Cref{tab:robust_nn_results}, we use Pre-Activation ResNet-18 \citep{he2016identity}, with a last-layer output size of 10 as the classification model and their original hyper-parameters.
 For training the DAIR model, the adversarial examples are generated by $\mathcal{L}_\infty$ based PGD attack with 11 iterations, $\varepsilon$ (attack strength) set to 8/255 and attack step size to 2/255.
+We train the model for 120 epochs with initial step size $0.0001$ and uses CosineAnnealing scheduler.
 We evaluate all the models against the standard FGSM attack and PGD attack with 20 iterations of same perturbation sizes.
 The optimal $\lambda$ by performing a grid search over a uniformly chosen set in log space $[10^{-1}, 10^2]$ with 10 points.